genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/10_web-training/0b_web-environment-setup.md

 Clone the Web Training repo from [here](https://github.com/genesiscommunitysuccess/webtraining-seed).

-Open the project using your favorite IDE such as IntelliJ or Visual Studio Code.
+Open the project using your favourite IDE such as IntelliJ or Visual Studio Code.

 ## Running the backend
 You're not going to change any backend code, but we must have the server running to make our application work.
 To do that, we can simply build a docker image from the project you just cloned.